University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Transcriptome_Practical/Transcriptomics_DE.md

             row.names = F)
 ```

 Now we can visualise the pattern of logFC to expression level.
+We can use `plotMD` to generate MD (mean-difference) plot showing the library size-adjusted log-fold change between two libraries (the difference) against the average log-expression across those libraries (the mean).
+We can use the following command to compare sample 1 (`Col_0_mock_rep1`) to an artificial reference library constructed from the average of all other samples.

 ```{r}
 plotMD(dgeList, status = rownames(dgeList) %in% sigGenes)